Culture of England: Architecture

 Following the Norman Conquest Romanesque architecture (known here as Norman architecture) superseded Anglo-Saxon architecture; later there was a period of transition into English Gothic architecture (of which there are three periods, Early English, Decorated, and Perpendicular).
 Norman architecture was built on a vast scale from the 11th century onwards in the form of castles and churches to help impose Norman authority upon their dominion.
 Many castles remain from the medieval period, such as Windsor Castle (longest-occupied castle in Europe), Bodiam Castle (a moated castle), Tower of London, and Warwick Castle.
 Expanding on the Norman base there was also castles, palaces, great houses, universities and parish churches.

 English Gothic architecture flourished from the 12th to the early 16th century, and famous examples include Westminster Abbey, the traditional place of coronation for the British monarch, which also has a long tradition as a venue for royal weddings, Canterbury Cathedral, one of the oldest and most famous Christian structures in England; Salisbury Cathedral, which has the tallest church spire in the UK; and York Minster, which is the largest Gothic cathedral in Northern Europe.

 Secular medieval architecture throughout England has left a legacy of large stone castles.
 The invention of gunpowder and canons made castles redundant, and the English Renaissance which followed facilitiated the development of new artistic styles for domestic architecture, notably Tudor, Elizabethan, Jacobean, English Baroque, Queen Anne and Palladian.
 Architecture during the Tudor dynasty flourished with magnificent royal palaces, such as Nonsuch Palace, Palace of Placentia, Hampton Court Palace, Hatfield House, Richmond Palace and Palace of Beaulieu.

 One of the most acclaimed English architects was Sir Christopher Wren.
 He was employed by King Charles II to design and rebuild London and many of its ruined ancient churches following the Great Fire of London in 1666.
 Georgian and Neoclassical architecture advanced after the Age of Enlightenment, evoking achievements in elegant architecture and city planning; the Royal Crescent at Bath is one of the best examples of this.
 The Regency of George IV is noted for its elegance and achievements in architecture and urban planning.
 Regency style is also applied to interior design and decorative arts of the period, typified by elegant furniture and vertically striped wallpaper, and to styles of clothing; for men, as typified by the dandy Beau Brummell and for women the Empire silhouette.
 In early modern times there was an influence from Renaissance architecture until by the 18th century.
 Gothic forms of architecture had been abandoned and various classical styles were adopted.
 During the Victorian era, Gothic Revival architecture developed in England and was preferred for many types of buildings and city planning.
-Victorian was widespread with vast innovations and engineering achievements (bridges, canals, railway stations, etc.).
+Victorian architecture was widespread and pioneering engineering achievements (bridges, canals, railways, train stations, modern sewer systems) were constructed.